OuYangMinOa/Xiao-Xia/README.md

 ![](https://img.shields.io/github/pipenv/locked/dependency-version/ncuphysics/hack_bot/py-cord)
 ![](https://img.shields.io/bower/l/mi)

-# Hack bot
-Hack bot is a discord chat bot for teamwork enchancement.

-# Features:
-There are more than than ten feature with over thirty commands for this chat bot.
-Here are some of the highlights:

-### General Commands

-- `/help` -> List all the most use commands.
-- `/vote` ->
-- `/order_drink` ->

-### Team manage Commands

 # Installation

 This bot is develop base on [python](https://www.python.org).
 Python3 is require for installation and ffmpeg for audio procession.
 Here are the procedure to run Hack bot locally.